Volunteer Abroad vs Internship Abroad

 Short Answer

-Volunteer abroad programs are usually best for people who want practical project experience, cultural exposure and a structured way to contribute while travelling.
+Choose a volunteer abroad program if you want broader project experience, cultural exposure and a structured way to contribute while travelling.

 Main Difference